 Sewer/Sump Pump Coverage or Water Backup Coverage

-Many of us wouldn’t mind owning a pool; we just prefer not to have one surprise us in our homes.
-Despite what people believe, drains can flow both ways.
-And there is nothing more aggravating than coming home to a pool in your bathroom.
+Many of us wouldn’t mind owning a pool; we just prefer not to have a pop up pool in our homes.
+Despite what people believe, drains can flow both ways and there is nothing more aggravating than coming home to a pond in your bathroom.

 Sewer/Sump Pump Coverage, also known as Water Backup Coverage, is an easy way to help put your mind at ease should you stumble upon a sudden back up of water in your home from a: